RhizomeDB/dbsp-notes/README.md

 ## 2.9.13 Join Trace Operator

-A variant of join that joins an [Indexed ZSet] with a [Trace].
+A variant of join that joins an [Indexed $\Bbb{Z}$-Set] with a [Trace].
 This takes advantage of the bilinearity of relational joins in order to support incremental joins across timestamps.

-It returns a ZSet containing the resulting elements, with no timestamps associated with each of those elements, and each element's weight given by the product of the two elements' weights that were joined together.
+It returns a $\Bbb{Z}$-Set containing the resulting elements, with no timestamps associated with each of those elements, and each element's weight given by the product of the two elements' weights that were joined together.

 It behaves similarly to [Join Stream], and the first argument represents deltas for the current timestamp, with the second being a trace containing all updates observed thus far.
 In this way, an incremental join can be implemented as follows: